 I'm passionate about creativity, the internet of technologies, and starting new and exciting things.
 Constantly being creative inspires me to tap into something bigger which may not be able to do so in a 9-to-5.
 Something which I can think outside of the box with, potentially exploring with no boundaries.

 Below are some of the side projects and passion projects I've entertained over the years.
 Some are exciting and some are worthy, but others are questionable.

 While working at Suntory, I became part of a team which rolled out the project management software Wrike.
 It took a few years for all business planning and projects to migrate into Wrike, but during that time I became very familiar with the platform.

 After I became familiar with the features Wrike offered, it quickly became clear to me that there was something missing.
 I recognised a hole within Wrike's large audience which hadn't been tailored for.
 This is what sparked the idea of Wrikified.

 Wrikified is a simple tool to use alongside Wrike.
 It was built for production teams, removing the noise and clutter from Wrike.
 It enabled managers to continue to use the most powerful work management software, but have it simplified for their production teams.

 This is a side project that I am very passionate about.
-It's based on an idea which I've had for a number of years, but have only now started putting pen to paper.
+It's based on an idea which I've had for many many years, maybe one day I'll get around to putting pen to paper.